 - Although Mercury is closest to the Sun, it is not the hottest planet.
 Venus is the hottest planet in our Solar System.

 Interesting facts about Mercury

 - Mercury is the fifth brightest object in the night sky (excluding artificial satellites).

 - Mercury was named after the Roman God of commerce and communication, also credited as the “swiftest God”.

 - Venus and Mercury are the two planets with no moons.

-- The axis of Mercury has the least tilt angle of all planets.
+- The axis of Mercury has the least tilt angle among all planets.
 Its axis is tilted at about 2 degrees with respect to a perpendicular to its

 - Mercury does not experience seasons because of its low tilt angle.

 - Two spacecraft have visited Mercury – Mariner 10 and MESSENGER.

 - Mercury has many craters on its surface formed due to asteroid collisions.
 Till 2019, 401 craters were named.